ascendantaditya/CommandLine/README.md

 Replace `directory-name` with the name of the directory you want to navigate to, making it the new current directory.

-For example, if your username is `dwight-schrute` and that's your current directory:
+For example, if your username is `SPB_Data` and that's your current directory:

 ```
 $ pwd
-/Users/dwight-schrute/
+/Users/SPB_Data/
 ```

 Your username directory contains more directories, including one for your computer's desktop.
 You can move to the Desktop directory using the `cd` command: